vorant94/vorant94.github.io/packages/blog/src/content/posts/typescript-monorepos-are-a-mess.md

 ### Our goals

-The default modern Node workflow consists of the three following parts:
+The default modern NodeJS workflow consists of the three following parts:

 - running a compiled JS-code in prod
 - compiling TS to JS as part of CI/CD